yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

       ```
 #### Verification

-Once your server is up and running, follow the below steps to verfiy that SnappyFlow has started to collect the traces from the Django app.
+Once your server is up and running, follow the below steps to verfiy that the SnappyFlow has started to collect the traces from the Django app.

-1. Make sure that the project and app is created.
+1. Make sure that the project and the app is created.
 2. In the app, click the **View Dashboard** icon.
-3. In **Dashboard** window, go to **Tracing** section.
+3. In the **Dashboard** window, go to **Tracing** section.
-4. In **Tracing** section, click the ***View Transactions*** button.
+4. In the **Tracing** section, click the **View Transactions** button.
 5. Now you can view the traces in **Aggregate** and **Real Time tabs**.

 :::note